rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/layout.md

 ### Workflow proceses

-- The _workflow process_ will be returned in the `ReactionLayout` function in [`/imports/plugins/core/router/lib/router.js`](https://github.com/reactioncommerce/reaction/blob/v1.6.0/imports/plugins/core/router/lib/router.js#L412).
+- The _workflow process_ will be returned in the `DemandLayout` function in [`/imports/plugins/core/router/lib/router.js`](https://github.com/reactioncommerce/reaction/blob/v1.6.0/imports/plugins/core/router/lib/router.js#L412).
 - Cloned in the Shops collection at initialization

 ### Workflow steps